mohitsharma29/ML-Reading-Group/README.md

 # ML-Reading-Group
-Collection of talks given in the internal ML reading group@IIITD
+Collection of talks given at the ML reading group@IIITD

 ## Members